Commercial & Consumer

 Natasha regularly advises businesses and individuals on contractual matters including business to business and consumer disputes, as well as insolvency and bankruptcy issues.
-Most recently, Natasha has appeared in the High Court on an insolvency dispute concerning an injunction to restrain the presentation of a winding up petition.

 By way of example, some of the cases Natasha has dealt with include:

 - Second hand car sales where the vehicles are not of satisfactory quality

 - Disputes over repairs to vehicles, including prestige vehicles

 - Claims based in misrepresentation and collateral contracts

 - Advising on professional negligence and breach of service contracts